camilledamore/Santa-Barbara-Demographic-Changes/README.md

 #### Figure 2

-## Comparing Averages: Santa Barbara County to all 30 California Counties
+## Comparing Averages: Santa Barbara County to California

 Santa Barbara County’s ethnic composition differs slightly from the aggregate proportion of all 30 counties, with a higher proportion of hispanics all together, and a higher proportion of people who identify as Mexican.
 Within Santa Barbara County, the Non-Hispanic population has remained mostly constant.
 The proportion of Mexican individuals has decreased and the proportion of other hispanic individuals has increased by roughly the same amount.